 The history of the SWIG80 index traces back to April 1994, when it was introduced as an indicator to track the performance of small and medium-sized companies listed on the WSE.
 The acronym “SWIG” stands for “Small WIG,” underlining the index’s focus on smaller-cap companies.
 Over the years, the index has come to represent an extensive portfolio of dynamic Polish enterprises often overlooked in favour of larger, more established corporations.
 Yet, these firms hold the potential for high returns on investments, making SWIG80 a playground for both risk-takers and value-seekers.

-The SWIG80’s past performance has displayed a significant growth trajectory, particularly during bull markets.
+The SWIG80’s past performance has significantly grown, particularly during bull markets.
 For instance, during the bullish period from 2005-2007, the index increased by more than 200%, far outperforming its larger counterpart, the WIG20.
 However, the index is not immune to market downturns like any investment.
 Following the 2008 financial crisis, the index took a substantial hit in the bear market, losing nearly 70% of its value.

 When considering the overall performance of the SWIG80 compared to other countries, it has proven to be a resilient and growth-oriented index.
 From its inception to 2021, it has yielded an average annual return of 9.2%.
 The S&P SmallCap 600, a similar index focusing on small-cap companies in the United States, recorded a yearly return of 7.9% over the same period.